ynoproject/ynobadges/info/badge_tools.md

 *** >=< - Checks if the value of the selected variable is between the selected value 1 and the selected value 2.
 This option cannot be used in a Variable List condition.
 ** Variable Delay - If set, the variable check will only occur if the variable was edited while the condition was tracked.
 ** Variable Trigger -

-Special values
+Some variable IDs are not edited by the game itself, but are used by this system
-10000 - Amount of money the player has.
+* 10000 - Amount of money the player has.
-10001 - Amount of HP the player has (TODO: is it of the first member? first actor in the db?
+* 10001 - Amount of HP the player has (TODO: is it of the first member? first actor in the db?
 Current HP or max HP?).

 ![The options available for the variables.](/info/assets/condition_variable.png)
 ![The options available for variables in a list.](/info/assets/condition_variable_list.png)